Uwajimaya: History

 In 1998, Uwajimaya opened its third store, the first outside Washington located in Oregon near the Beaverton high-tech corridor.
 This location was formerly a Jafco store, another retail chain founded in Seattle.

 Upon completion of the Uwajimaya Village project in 2000, the flagship store moved one block south to a building nearly twice the size of the previous store at 60,000 sqft.
 Uwajimaya Village includes a food court, bank, restaurant, optician, beauty salon, cellular wireless store, and cosmetic shop.
 The Kinokuniya Bookstore also relocated to a new location at the corner of 5th Avenue S. and S. Weller Street.
 Above the first floor of retail shops and underground parking garage is the 176-unit Uwajimaya Village Apartments.
+Uwajimaya completed a renovation of its flagship store in November 2020 to add a grab-and-go section and rearrange other areas.

 Sadako (Tsutakawa) Moriguchi, wife of Fujimatsu and sister of George Tsutakawa, died in 2002.
 She had worked in the store from its inception until she reached the age of 85.

 Uwajimaya opened another location in Renton, Washington on July 1, 2009.
 A fifth location, in Issaquah, Washington, was announced in 2025 after the company acquired the lease of a former Rite Aid.

 In August 2016, Uwajimaya announced its intention to launch a line of smaller, boutique stores known as "Kai Market by Uwajimaya".
 Kai Market opened in Seattle's South Lake Union neighborhood in 2017, but closed in 2020 due to impacts from the COVID-19 pandemic.
-It remains closed as of the start of 2023.